Consensys/security-workshop-for-devs/README.md

 ### Exercise 3 - Continuous Integration with Github Projects

 To ensure that no bugs make it into the code, it's useful to integrate security analysis into the deployment pipeline.
 In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try out the [Guardrails](https://www.guardrails.io) Github app, which should detect a couple of security issues.
 After brainstorming possible fixes for the issue(s), we'll then proceed to exploit them to steal testnet ETH from the [CaptureTheEther Bank](https://capturetheether.com/challenges/miscellaneous/token-bank/).
+Note: Stealing ETH from a real contract is generally frowned upon and you shouldn't do it :)

 ### Exercise 4 - Hacking Contracts on the Mainnet